How Long Does It Take to Learn English? Real Timelines for Each Level

 Before we dive into timelines, you need to understand how English proficiency gets measured.
 The CEFR (Common European Framework of Reference) breaks language ability into six levels: A1, A2, B1, B2, C1, and C2.
 These levels give us a standardized way to talk about language skills across different learning contexts.

+Each level builds on the previous one, and the jump between levels gets progressively harder as you climb higher.
 The thing about these levels is they're not just abstract categories.
-Each one corresponds to real-world abilities you can actually measure and test.
+Each one corresponds to real-world abilities you can measure and test.

 How long does it take to reach each level

-Here's where we get into the actual numbers.
+Here's where we get into the numbers.
 The estimates I'm sharing come from language schools, research institutions, and real learner data collected over decades.

 A1 (Beginner): 60-100 hours